jincyjos22/Credit-Card-Default-Prediction-Using-Machine-Learning/README.md

 Feature scaling was applied using **StandardScaler** to normalize numerical features.
 This ensures that all variables are on a similar scale, which improves the performance of models like KNN and SVM.

----

-### 📌 Summary

-Data preprocessing improved the quality of the dataset by handling inconsistencies, reducing noise, and preparing the data for effective model training.

 ## 5. Exploratory Data Analysis (EDA) – Insights